BrainAnnex/life123/README.md

 4. Investigate potential paths for the emergence of life on Earth and on Exoplanets

 ## Broad Strategies
-* Aim big, for a simulation scale that may be impractical now... but reach a ready state for advances in computing capabilities - and in particular GPU computing, and possibly the upcoming Photonics Computing GPU accelerators
+* Aim big, for a simulation scale that may be impractical now... but be in a *ready state* for upcoming advances in computing capabilities - and in particular GPU computing, and possibly the upcoming Photonics Computing GPU accelerators

 * A "bottom up" approach, starting with a minimalist pseudo 1D scenario, later advancing to 2D